piklsnchez/interview/README.md

 Simple project for a java interview

-Create a webpage with one form and one text field that excepts user input
+Create a webpage with one form and one text field that accepts user input

 Only allow a-zA-Z in text field